reactioncommerce/reaction-docs/public-docs/how-to-create-a-payment-provider.md

 #### Checkout UI

-With the 2.0 release, we now recommend customizing a storefront starter kit to build your storefront.
+We recommend customizing a storefront starter kit to build your storefront.
 In `src/custom/paymentMethods.js`, you will see a `paymentMethods` array.
 Modify this to add your payment method and remove any others you do not need.